esternaouri/ClientApp/README.md

 If you use as an administrator - you can manage the users and reset their passwords

 - FOR TESTING - USERNAME 1, PASWORD 1111
-- FOR ADMING - USERNAME 11, PASWORD 1111
+- FOR ADMIN - USERNAME 11, PASWORD 1111

 the backend application can be find here : https://github.com/esternaouri/TalentNetwork